ecmwf/metview-docs/docs/confluence/odb_tutorial.rst

 Changing the View
 =================

 We will further customise the plot by changing the axis value ranges and adding axis labels and grid-lines to it.
-To change these properties we need a `Cartesian View <https://confluence.ecmwf.int/display/METV/Cartesian+View>`_ icon (it can be found in the **Visual Definitions** icon drawer).
+To change these properties we need a :ref:`Cartesian View <cartesianview_icon>` icon (it can be found in the **Visual Definitions** icon drawer).

 .. image:: /_static/odb_tutorial/worddava8baede834f465f2cfcfda0f95a4ed26.png